 Morbi leo risus, porta ac consectetur ac, vestibulum at eros.
 Integer posuere erat a ante venenatis dapibus posuere velit aliquet.
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
 Sed posuere consectetur est at lobortis.

 Sandra Cisneros is an activist poet, short story writer, novelist, essayist and artist.
 Writing for over 50 years, her work explores the lives of the working-class.
-Her numerous awards include NEA fellowships in both poetry and prose, the Texas Medal of the Arts, a MacArthur Fellowship, several honorary degrees, national and international book awards, and most recently Chicago's Fifth Star Award, the PEN Center USA Literary Award and the Arthur R. Velasquez Award from the National Museum of Mexican Art in Chicago.
+Her numerous awards include NEA fellowships in both poetry and prose, the Texas Medal of the Arts, a MacArthur Fellowship, several honorary degrees, and both national and international book awards.
+Most recently, she received Chicago's Fifth Star Award, the PEN Center USA Literary Award, the Arthur R. Velasquez Award from the National Museum of Mexican Art in Chicago and Loyola University's Arts & Science Damen Award, presented to Loyola alumni in recognition of their leadership in industry, the community, and service to others.
 She received the 2015 National Medal of Arts presented to her by President Obama at the White House.

 Her classic coming-of-age novel, The House on Mango Street has sold over six million copies, has been translated into more than twenty languages, and is required reading in elementary, high school, and university curricula across the U.S.